Are you interested in contributing to the CIOT's responses to consultations?

 - contribute comments on a few public tax consultations, as highlighted on the 'Open consultations' page http://www.tax.org.uk/tax-policy/openconsultations; then

-- follow the link above to the sub-committee remit which most closely reflects their expertise
+- follow the link below to the sub-committee remit which most closely reflects their expertise

 - complete the online form and attach a short CV or biography